 The Cooperstown cocktail originated at the Waldorf bar around the turn of the 20th century.
 It was named in honor of Craig Wadsworth and his friends, who lived in Cooperstown, New York.

-First appearance in The Savoy Cocktail Book published in 1930 by Harry Craddock
+First appearance in The Savoy Cocktail Book by Harry Craddock